brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify that you can delete a bookmark in edit mode
 - [ ] Verify that you can delete a bookmark folder with bookmarks inside
 - [ ] Verify adding a bookmark domain, subpaths is retained and you are successfully able to visit the domain subpath in a new tab
-- [ ] Verify adding bookmark for many open tabs works
+- [ ] Verify adding bookmark for many open tabs works.
+Ensured opening all bookmarks in `Saved tabs` folder will load all the tabs
 - [ ] Verify import/export bookmarks works

 ## Favourites